MindFreakers/cdn/README.md

 FreakCDN allows users to synchronize their website content with FreakCDN.
 This means, users can host their data on FreakCDN which herein, can be available for public use also.

-The content(s) of the website(s) are hosted on [GitHub](https://github.com) network as well as [MindFreakers](http://go.c4u.in/mfn) servers for the user(s) to deliver it to their website.
+The content(s) of the website(s) are hosted on [GitHub](https://github.com) network as well as [MindFreakers](https://symlink.in/mfn) servers for the user(s) to deliver it to their website.

-The content(s) of the website(s) are stored in the `assets/sites` directory.
-Each site has its own subdirectory of `assets/sites` and each content of the sites has its own subdirectory of the website directory name, for example:
+The content(s) of the website(s) are stored in the `sites` directory.
+Each site has its own subdirectory of `assets` and each content of the sites has its own subdirectory of the website directory name, for example:

 ```
-/assets/sites/www.mindfreakers.net/
+/sites/www.mindfreakers.net/
-/assets/sites/www.mindfreakers.net/images/
+/sites/www.mindfreakers.net/assets/images/
-/assets/sites/www.mindfreakers.net/scripts/
+/sites/www.mindfreakers.net/assets/scripts/
-/assets/sites/www.mindfreakers.net/css/
+/sites/www.mindfreakers.net/assets/css/
 ```

-## Random Features
+## Quick Glance at Features

-* Blazing Speed upto 1Gbps.
+* Blazing Speed upto 1GBPS dedicated network.
 * Powered by FreakServ Cloud Technology
-* Supports http:// & https:// with secure cast technology.
+* Supports http:// & https:// with Secure Cast Technology.
-* Google fonts and custom fonts library.
+* Google Fonts and Custom Fonts Library.
-* Support for images, css, media and much more.
+* Support for Images, CSS, Media and much more.
 * Predefined libraries including jQuery, modernizr, swfobject and more.
 * aSync data system protocol based on nodejs.